qxu21/story_of/README.md

 * Art: [Piskel](https://www.piskelapp.com/)
 * Music: [FL Studio](https://www.image-line.com/flstudio/), with 3x Osc for synths and [drum samples from Contralogic](http://www.contralogic.com/256-nes-samples/)

 As of March 2021, this project has been indefinitely shelved, but [I released all the music on Bandcamp](https://thefluffybread.bandcamp.com/album/the-story-of-rassilon), including several unfinished tracks.
+The most recent builds are [here](https://drive.google.com/drive/u/1/folders/1OgbWcUNpeTZR5aYT-RMOOCWQ2G7RL9N7), with Windows and Mac executables.
+Linux users and those with difficulties should install LOVE2D manually and run the `.love` file.